Wallet SDK Integration Guide

 - Creates a SignRequest containing the transaction details and raw message to sign

-- Sends it to the owner's wallet via ntfy push, Telegram bot, or Push Relay (Pushwoosh/FCM native push)
+- Sends it to the owner's wallet via Push Relay (Pushwoosh/FCM native push) or Telegram bot

 - Waits for a SignResponse (approve with signature, or reject)